spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 !SLIDE

-## For me biggest win is making Hash Maps much easier to understand and implement
+## For Peter biggest win is making Hash Maps much easier to understand and implement

 !SLIDE